Literacy Education, M.S.E., Childhood (Birth – Grade 6)

-The Literacy program (Childhood) for certification Birth-6 is designed for:
+Childhood Literacy program for certification Birth-6 is designed for:

-- Candidates who possess or meet the requirements for New York State provisional or initial certification and who seek professional certification in literacy for grades K6 and the master’s degree.
+- Candidates who possess or meet the requirements for New York State provisional or initial certification and who seek professional certification in literacy for grades K- 6 and a master’s degree.

 All matriculated students complete a signed program of study.
 Any change in stated coursework must receive written approval of the assigned faculty advisor.